 This law bans lawsuits against gun manufacturers and sellers for the harm they cause and immunizes the gun industry from responsibility for the thousands of U.S. gun deaths every year.
-In the 2017 Las Vegas shooting, in which nearly 60 people were massacred and hundreds more injured,293 the hotel and the concert organizers are being sued.
-Still, the 2005 Protection of Lawful Commerce in Arms Act, supported by the NRA, has shielded the gun industry from lawsuits.294 background checks for all gun sales, 81 percent support red flag laws, and 77 percent support a waiting period for purchasing a gun.295 The American public wants the issue of gun violence addressed.
+In the 2017 Las Vegas shooting, in which nearly 60 people were massacred and hundreds more injured, the hotel and the concert organizers are being sued.
+Still, the 2005 Protection of Lawful Commerce in Arms Act, supported by the NRA, has shielded the gun industry from lawsuits.

+The NRA only represents about five million of the 105 million Americans who own guns.
+Ninety-two percent of Americans favor requiring background checks for all gun sales, 81 percent support red flag laws, and 77 percent support a waiting period for purchasing a gun.
+The American public wants the issue of gun violence addressed.
 American citizens should not live in fear when they go out in public, and they should not have to worry when they send their kids off to school in the morning if they will see them at the end of the day.